SupTan85/int/README.md

 # int

-This Project is math and calculate for large data in Lua. **Waring this module is in beta !!** why this module name int? because in digit table alway use integer!
+This Project is math and calculate for large data in Lua. **Waring this module is in beta !!** \n why this module name int? because in digit table alway use integer!

 ## Feature